High Anxiety poster

 The inciting incident occurs at 12 minutes when Thorndyke discovers the institute is running sinister operations.
 Nurse Diesel and Dr. Montague are clearly hostile, and he witnesses disturbing treatment of patients, realizing he's walked into a corrupt conspiracy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Thorndyke decides to actively investigate the conspiracy at the institute.
+This reveals the protagonist's commitment to Thorndyke decides to actively investigate the conspiracy at the institute.
 He commits to uncovering the truth about what happened to the former director and what Montague and Diesel are plotting., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Thorndyke is framed for murder.
 False evidence is planted making him appear guilty of killing Dr. Wentworth.
 The stakes raise dramatically as he becomes a fugitive, hunted by both the villains and the police., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.